 Having been the firm's Managing Partner for a number of years, Mark became the firm’s Senior Partner in April 2012 and is a Fellow of the Institute of Chartered Accountants in England & Wales.

 Mark is also the Chief Exectutive of BGM Helmores Limited, a related firm of Chartered Accountants, a Partner in BGM Corporate Finance LLP as well as a member of the Institute of Directors.

-Outside work, as well as being a Freeman of the City of London and a Liveryman at The Worshipful Company of Stationers and Newspaper Makers, Mark divides his time between London SW3 and Crickhowell in the Brecon Beacons.
+Outside work, Mark is a Freeman of the City of London, as well as a Liveryman at The Worshipful Company of Stationers and Newspaper Makers where he is Treasurer of The Stationers' Foundation, an educational charity, and as a separate interest also provides practical and emotional support to victims of domestic abuse.
+Mark divides his time between homes in Chelsea (not a fan though !) and the Wye Valley.
 Apart from absolutely everything Irish, Mark enjoys a wide range of music, theatre, literature and especially sport.
-He is a long standing active member of London Irish Amateur and Munster rugby clubs and his charitable interests include supporting victims of domestic abuse.
+He is a long standing member of London Irish Amateur and Munster rugby clubs.